Gummi Falls campground

 |Bookings||Bookings are required.
 Book online or call the National Parks Contact Centre on 1300 072 757.|

-If you like to answer the call of the wild with a night in the rugged wilderness, then head for the remote beauty of Gummi campground on the northern boundary of Barrington Tops National Park.
+If you like to answer the call of the wild with a night in the rugged wilderness, then head for the remote beauty of Gummi campground in Barrington Tops State Conservation Area.
 Roughly halfway between Scone and Gloucester, you’ll need a 4WD to get to this remote camping spot, high in the sub-alpine region.

 Spend your days fishing in the crystal clear Manning River, or explore the high country trails on horseback or mountain bike.
 Wildlife is plentiful in this unspoilt region, so keep your eyes peeled for kangaroos, wombats, and the rare, elusive long-nosed potaroo.